gscharf94/Clasp-Basics-for-Reddit/README.md

 ![cd](/images/3.PNG)

 This will set your active directory to your project folder.
-You will need to always do this other clasp will not know where your project is.
+You will need to always do this otherwise clasp will not know where your project is.
 The way clasp works, is it looks for a file called

 ```.clasp.json``` in the active directory